-But what makes the process great?
+But what makes the process so great?

-Here’s the answer.
+Here’s the answer:

 Last week, we shared some resources to get started with your research and hiring freelancers for the process.

-Here begins the dive.
-Jump in, dude!
+And, here begins the dive.
+Let’s jump in, dude!

-You’d often find Content Marketers doing what resembles Trichotillomania, the hair-pulling disorder.
+You’d often find Content Marketers doing what resembles Trichotillomania – the hair-pulling disorder.

 But, what are those tools?
 How do you leverage their power?

 You can use a combination of tools to ensure that the content you write about has a market and receives the reception it deserves.

 It is a public platform where people post questions on any topic and get responses.
 At Quora, you’d find a thread – or many – on literally any topic that is bugging you or catching your interest.

 So how does that help with ideas hunt, you might wonder?

-Proclaimed to be the *first page of internet*, Reddit is a network of about a million communities (called subreddits) on almost every topic you can think of.
+Proclaimed to be the *first page of the internet*, Reddit is a network of about a million communities (called subreddits) on almost every topic you can think of.
 A subreddit is the site for interaction with like-minded people on the same interest matters.

-The conversation allows businesses to see what people are talking about, and the content they are interested in.
+The conversation allows businesses to see what people are talking about and the content they are interested in.

 *Google search suggestions* when you type your query, *people also ask *, and *related search queries* reveal a lot about exact search terms on a topic.

-Google trends can also reveal a great deal about people’s interest in a topic with many filters.
+With several available filters, Google trends can reveal a great deal about searcher’s interest in a topic.
 The trends show how fashionable is a search term in a particular geographical location or on a search engine.

 Platforms like Alltop, Scoop.it, and Feedly can find you all the relevant information and News on a niche.
 You can take it from there and convert the News and other information into your next piece of content.

-Ubersuggest is another addition to the list of SEO keyword suggestion tools you can rely on for your content creation efforts.
+It is another addition to the list of SEO keyword suggestion tools you can rely on for your content creation efforts.

 It is another keyword research tool with several compelling features.
 An important feature is to find the exact keywords used by your competitors.

-‘HubSpot’s blog topic generator, ‘Portent’s Content Idea generator or Content ‘Row’s ClickBait title generator are examples of platforms generating titles for you.
+We are not out of options for the examples of platforms generating titles for you.
 They can be your go-to points if you are clear about the keyword/phrase you want to revolve around.
 Here are are a few you could always count on: